 PepsiCo has work to do to improve workers’ rights.
 It doesn’t recognize the right to a living wage, to improve it needs to establish a constructive and ongoing dialouge with the Union of Food Workers.

 PepsiCo’s commitment to water issues is impressive.
-It recognizes the human right to water and is serious about reducing water use.
+It recognizes the UN human right to water and is serious about reducing water use.
 Should ask suppliers to reduce water use and it needs to disclose more about whether and how it operates in water-stressed regions.